smarterlabs/dorian/README.md

 yarn build
 ```

-It should output the files to the `dist` folder in the project root.
+It should output the files to the `public` folder in the project root.
 You can test the site out locally by running:

 ```bash
 yarn serve